indigo-dc/oidc-agent/gitbook/oidc-agent-server/options.md

 ### `--kill`
 This will kill the currently running agent.
 The agent to be killed is identified by the `OIDCD_PID` environment variable.
-When integrated with Xsession this will kill the agent available in all terminals.
-A restarted agent will not automatically be available in already existing or new terminals.
-You can use [`oidc-keychain`](../oidc-keychain/oidc-keychain.md) to make a newly started agent available in new terminals or login sessions.
+On a server this environment variable most likely will not be set and the easiest way to kill (all) oidc-agent-server is to run `killall oidc-agent-server`.

 ### `--log-stderr`
 The `--log-stderr` option allows log messages to be printed to `stderr`.